 What we do

-The City of Subiaco established Australia’s first inner-city Men’s Shed run by a local government authority in 2010 which became incorporated in 2012 to allow for greater autonomy in the management of its affairs.
+The City of Subiaco established Australia's first inner-city Men's Shed, run by a local government authority, in 2010.
+It became incorporated in 2012 to allow for greater autonomy in managing its affairs.

-The Shed is at the rear of the Tom Dadour Community Centre.
+The Subiaco Community Men's Shed is at the rear of the Tom Dadour Community Centre.
 The premises had previously been the offices and vehicle inspection facility of the Road Traffic Department.
 The embryonic Shed had purchased, and members had donated a significant cache of equipment to start with.

-Subsequently, with the enthusiastic endorsement of and financed by the City of Subiaco, construction was started on a significant extension to the premises effectively doubling its size and providing increased parking facilities to be shared with the Tom Dadour Community Centre facility.
-This was completed in September 2020.
+Subsequently, with the enthusiastic endorsement and financing by the City of Subiaco, construction commenced on a significant extension to the premises, effectively doubling its size and providing increased parking facilities to be shared with the Tom Dadour Community Centre facility.
+The extension was completed in September 2020.
 The Shed financed over 30% of the total cost out of its own funds.

 Woodworking

-During construction, and to better serve an increasing membership activity, the Shed embarked on a significant grant funding effort to upgrade the machinery and tools from home-handyman equipment which was suffering from intense use, to a more robust industrial quality equipment.
+During construction, and to better serve an increasing membership, the Subiaco Community Men's Shed undertook a significant grant funding effort to upgrade its machinery and tools from home-handyman equipment, which was suffering from intense wear and tear, to more robust, industrial-quality equipment.

-The Shed is now the proud owner of significant Carbatec, Timbecon and Felder woodworking equipment as well as Ryobi, Makita, Bosch and DeWalt hand and power tools, in addition to high quality Vicmarc and other woodturning lathes.
+The Men's Shed is now the proud owner of significant Carbatec, Timbecon, and Felder woodworking equipment, as well as Ryobi, Makita, Bosch, and DeWalt hand and power tools, in addition to high-quality Vicmarc and other woodturning lathes.

 Metalworking

-The Shed facility also includes the embryo of a similarly well-equipped metalwork shop, which includes, a HAFCO Metalmaster lathe, MIG/TIG and Stick and Arc welding equipment, bench and angle grinders, sanders and cold cut saw.
-The metal work capability should for the moment meet the requirements of our members and is a work in progress.
+The Subiaco Community Men's Shed facility also features the embryo of a similarly well-equipped metalwork shop, which includes an HAFCO Metalmaster lathe, MIG/TIG and Stick and Arc welding equipment, bench and angle grinders, sanders, and a cold cut saw.
+The metal work capability should, for the moment, meet the requirements of our members and is a work in progress.

 Clean Room and Computer Lab